sharmaankita3387/sharmaankita3387/README.md

-`ML is cool, becuase it is rewarding to build models that can help us advance into the new world of tech and the best part is I can do it for free, no resources needed ;)`
----

 ### Hi, I’m Ankita: Aspiring ML Researcher & Software Engineer exploring the space where, *mechanistic interpretability, scalable systems, and agentic ML intersect.*

 ---